LordPraslea/misc-snippets/README.md

 I have a huge list of snippets out of which I consider these to be of use for other people.
 Please note that the scripts included here are proof of concepts and prototypes.
 Most of them have been refactored, enhanced and implemented in projects that my clients use.
-If you're interested in the extended version contact me at enotsoul[at]lba.im.
+If you're interested in the extended version contact me at [link AndreiClinciu.net](http://andreiclinciu.net) or at enotsoul[at]lba.im.